gdeb/textdb/README.md

 # textdb
-Simple text based db for node.js
+*Simple text based db for node.js*

+#### Project goals are:

+- in memory database, for nodejs
+- can persist data (read/write) in a simple text based format
+- support for relational data
+- completely in javascript (actually, typescript)
+- support for localstorage and use in browser (someday)

+My usecase is for small (local) node applications.
+I want to be able to edit/read my personal data in plain text, and not having the hassle to setup a real database.

+Also, if/when localStorage and browser is supported, this project may have an interest for some so-called isomorphic applications.

+#### Status

 This is a work VERY much in progress.
-The goal is to have a small text based database, which allows basic querying/updating.

-My usecase is for small (local) node applications.
-I like to be able to edit/read my personal data in plain text, and not having the hassle to setup a real database.
+Please don't use this in production for anything important.

+- not production ready AT ALL
+- most likely not performant for many cases (still very naive implementation)
+- all the DB data is loaded in memory.
+- no persistence so far: it can only read from a folder, but not write to it yet
+- basic implementation for update/delete operations.
+These operations are probably not safe (for example, no check is done to make sure the new data is valid)

 # Installation